The Dry by Jane Harper

 My rating: 8 out of 10

-Guest review contributed by A House of Books.
+This guest review was contributed by A House of Books.
 The real house of books is based near London, but the virtual one is on her blog.
 Along with her book reviews, she posts the occasional opinion piece.